cesc1989/backend-handbook/manuscript/02-dependencies/50-others/06-image-magick.md

 sudo ldconfig /usr/local/lib
 ```

+To save the file press `CTRL + O` and then to exit press `CTRL + X`.

-run the installation script
+Run the installation script

-> NOTE: this is takes a lot of time to be completed.
-Be patient.

 ```bash
 $ sudo bash install_image_magick.sh
 ```

+> NOTE: this is takes a lot of time to be completed.
+Be patient.

 #### Docs